PX4/PX4-user_guide/en/config/actuators.md

 This includes the number and position of [motors](#motor-geometry), and the number, function, and properties of [control surfaces](#control-surfaces-geometry).
 For VTOL tiltrotor vehicles, it will also include the number and properties of [tilt servos](#motor-tilt-servo-geometry)

+:::note
 The UI is customised for the selected airframe.
-Only motors and/or control surfaces that are relevant to the airframe type are displayed or available to assign.
+Only the motors and/or control surface options that are configurable for the airframe type are displayed.

-:::note
-Not all aspects of a geometry are necessarily configurable through this interface.
-Factors that cannot be configured are hard coded for the current airframe.
 :::

 ### Motor Geometry

 The motor geometry section lets you set the number of motors, the relative position, and other properties of each motor.

-The motor properties are similar for all frames, but there are some exceptions.
+Most motor properties apply to all frames.
+A few properties apply to specific frames.
+For example, as `Tilted-by` and `axis` are only relevant for [Tiltrotor VTOL](#motor-geometry-vtol-tiltrotor) and [Standard VTOL](#motor-geometry-standard-vtol) vehicles, respectively.

 Multicopter airframe provides a diagram in QGC showing the X, Y positions, which is useful for checking whether the motors configuration is correct.
-To get a feeling for the motor layout for VTOL and other vehicles see the [Airframe Reference](../airframes/airframe_reference.md)
+To get a feeling for the motor layout for VTOL and other vehicles see the [Airframe Reference](../airframes/airframe_reference.md).

-The motor geometry explanations for a number of different frames are described below.
+Core geometry concepts and the configuration for a number of different frames are provided in the following sections.

 #### Motor Position Coordinate System